Top Keywords: It all begins with Identifying them, Correctly!

 Now, brands can easily identify and analyze their performance on top generic, competition, and sponsored keywords and the competition using our eCommerce Competitive Analytics tool, mScanIt.

-Few common questions that brand can answer using mScanIt capabilities:
+A few common questions that brands can answer using mScanIt capabilities:

 • What is the overall SOS of your brand compared to the competition on the top keywords of the eCommerce platform?